odtp-org/odtp-manuals/docs/components/develop.md

 ## Step 4: Provide Metadata for the Component

 ODTP requires a set of metadata to work that it is defined in a file called `odtp.yml` that should be in the root of the repository.
-These fields should be filled by the developers and they are used to provide a help to the users who wants to use your component.
+As the file is parsed when a component is added to ODTP, it is important to  conform to the schema below when filling in the `odtp.yml` file.

+### odtp.yml Format

+Below you find an description of how to fill in the `odtp.yml` file:

 ``` yaml title="odtp.yml"
 # Schema version for tracking updates to the schema format